Home Software Systems Services Buy Now Articles About

-The Atomic Memory Model published in a scientific magazine
+The Atomic Memory Model is to be published in scientific magazine

-The Atomic Memory Model will be published in scientific magazine
+The Atomic Memory Model is to be published in scientific magazine

 4 April 2009, MBBSoftware press release.

-It has just been confirmed that the Atomic Memory Model which is a powerful technology for handling computer memory in a consistent, elegant, simple and highly effective way, greatly increasing the quality of code and speed of development will be published in the 02/2010 issue of the "Information Technologies and Control" magazine.
-A highly respected magazine issued by the Federation of the Scientific Engineering Unions (FNTS) in Bulgaria, a co-founder and a member of the World Federation of the Engineering Organizations (WFEO/FMOI), member of the European Federation of National Engineering Associations (FEANI), Global Compact, European Young Engineers and more, and with more than 22000 members scientists and engineers.
-The 10 (ten) full pages article is the first publication of the author Miroslav Bonchev Bonchev, a rather impressive entering in the scientific community.
+It has just been confirmed that the Atomic Memory Model, a powerful technology for handling computer memory in a consistent, elegant, highly effective way, will be published in the February 2010 issue of the "Information Technologies and Control" magazine.
+“Information Technologies and Control” is a highly respected magazine issued by the Federation of the Scientific Engineering Unions (FNTS) in Bulgaria.
+The FNTS is a co-founder and a member of the World Federation of the Engineering Organizations (WFEO/FMOI), a member of the European Federation of National Engineering Associations (FEANI), and is involved in many other organizations.
+It has more than 22000 members.
+The 10 (ten) page article is the first publication of the author Miroslav Bonchev Bonchev.

 The novelty of the Atomic Memory Model is mainly, but not only, in understanding and representing the computer memory as abstract entities as opposed to seeing it as mere memory.
 The Atomic Memory Model defines five golden rules, which achieve the objective to successfully abstract the memory and represent it as virtual atoms.
 These rules are:

-1. Memory Atoms have type constituted from three properties classsemantics and origin.
+1. Memory Atoms have types constituted from three properties classsemantics and origin.

 2. Memory Atoms do not allow unprotected access to the memory which they hold.

-3. Memory Atoms use defensive code in their methods covering all erroneous conditions possible for the method.
+3. Memory Atoms use defensive code in their methods, covering all erroneous conditions possible for each method.

 5. Memory Atoms are always instantiated on a stack frame or are somehow contained by a stack object, which is responsible for their destruction.